Skip to main content

 Reef Tract

 An extensive Anastasia rock reef is located just offshore of the park extending 4.7 miles along the coast and up to one mile offshore.
-Depths range from 5 to 35 feet.
+Depths range from 5-35 feet.
 This reef is the northernmost limit for the ranges of several species of corals found in South Florida.
 In addition, many species of marine plants and tropical fishes are associated with the reef.

 Wading Birds